carinam17/carinam17.github.io/Services/README.md

 > I always contact Carina for any of my copy content needs.
 She is very knowledgeable in writing for personal, business, or for corporate purposes.
 She has helped me enhance the copy content I previously had on my personal website and also wrote all the copy content for my business site.

 >Carina is my go to person if I may need any work as simple as a blog post, to brochures, to press releases.
-She is professional and does her research to make sure copy content is modern, captures the readers attention, and presents copy in a timely manner. -Angelica Espinoza
+She is professional and does her research to make sure copy content is modern, captures the readers attention, and presents copy in a timely manner. -Angelica E.